aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-filled-bars-configuration/_index.md

 ---
-title: How to Generate Barcode: One-Dimensional Filled Bars
+title: 'How to Generate Barcode with Aspose.BarCode for .NET: One-Dimensional Filled Bars'
 linktitle: One-Dimensional Filled Bars Configuration
 second_title: Aspose.BarCode .NET API
 description: Learn how to generate barcode images in PNG format with Aspose.BarCode for .NET.
 This barcode generator tutorial covers creating a Code128 barcode, configuring filled bars, and saving barcode PNG files.